heroku/cowboy/manual/cowboyku_rest.md

 > Return whether the resource exists.
 >
 > If it exists, conditional headers will be tested before
 > attempting to perform the action.
-Otherwise, Cowboy will
+Otherwise, Cowboyku will
 > check if the resource previously existed first.

 ### service_available